AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-request-manager.md

 <a id="opIdRequestManager_Get Bulk Last Status Data For Assets"></a>

-View the status of multiple assets.
+Returns status of multiple assets.

 ### Request
 ```text